 Mental health was at the top of many employers’ minds before the pandemic, and we’re only beginning to see how COVID-19 will impact employees.

-And, of course, we haven’t taken into account the potential impact of civil unrest, police violence, and whatever else 2020 will bring.
-Taken together, mental health concerns are a future threat employers can’t ignore.
-The three most common mental health benefits, Behavioral Health, Teletherapy, and EAP, can be difficult to keep straight.
+And, of course, we haven’t taken into account the potential impact of civil unrest, police violence, and the anxiety around reopening businesses.
+Taken together, mental health concerns are a threat to employees that employers can’t ignore.
+Mental health benefits, including, Behavioral Health, Teletherapy, and Employee Assistance Programs (EAP), can be difficult for employees and HR to differentiate.
 In this post, we’ll explain the difference between these mental health resources for employees.